Wayman Crow: Founding of Washington University

 In 1853, while attending a legislative session in Jefferson City, Missouri, Crow drafted an act of incorporation for an institution of higher education that would eventually become Washington University in St. Louis.
 Crow initially called the school Eliot Seminary to honor his friend William Greenleaf Eliot.
 Eliot had no knowledge of this plan and was surprised to be named one of the incorporators, along with Crow and fifteen members of their Unitarian congregation.
 In 1854, the school was renamed Washington Institute, and three years later, the state legislature incorporated the school as Washington University.
-Crow donated a substantial amount of money to the school for scholarships, a chair of physics, and more than two hundred thousand dollars worth of real estate.
+Crow donated a substantial amount of money to the school for scholarships, a chair of physics, and more than two hundred thousand dollars' worth of real estate.

 In 1881, Crow also deeded the memorial he built upon the death of his son to the school as a fine arts school and museum.
 The building was dedicated as St. Louis School and Museum of Fine Arts and also called the Crow Memorial.
 The school educated two generations of St. Louis artists and craftspeople.

 He continued his activities with the university and continued to be a member of the board of trustees until his death in 1885.

 Personal life

 Crow married Isabella Conn in 1829.
 Isabella came from Union County, Kentucky.
 Isabella's sister married Crow's brother, Phillips Crow.
-Five of Wayman and Isabella's children lived to adulthood: Cornelia Carr, Mary Emmons, Emma Cushman, Wayman Crow, Jr., and Isabella Kealhofer.
+Five of Wayman and Isabella's children lived to adulthood: Cornelia Carr, Mary Emmons, Emma Cushman, Wayman Crow Jr., and Isabella Kealhofer.

 Emma Conn Crow was born in 1839 and died in 1920.
 Cornelia Louisa Crow Carr, was born in 1833 and died in 1922.

 The couple's son, Wayman Crow Jr., died in England in 1878.
 Wayman built a memorial in downtown St. Louis to honor his son when he died.
 Crow employed Boston architects Peabody and Stearns to design the three-story Renaissance/Romanesque building located at 19th and Lucas Place (now Locust Street).
 The building was razed in 1919.

 Later life and death

-Wayman Crow died on May 10, 1885 and Isabella died in 1892.
-They are both buried at Bellefontaine Cemetery.
+Wayman Crow died on May 10, 1885, and Isabella died in 1892.